Academic Policies & Requirements

 Credit by Examination

 The general philosophy of Mt.
 San Antonio College is that the interaction which takes place between the student and professor is of critical importance to the learning process.
 However, quality instruction places a premium on meeting individual student needs.
 Therefore, Mt.
-San Antonio College provides for Credit by Examination enabling the student to accelerate his/her educational program by providing opportunity to obtain credit in those fields in which he/she has already achieved proficiency independently or by informal means.
+San Antonio College provides for Credit by Examination enabling the student to accelerate their educational program by providing opportunity to obtain credit in those fields in which they have already achieved proficiency independently or by informal means.
 (BP 4235, AP 4235)

 Course Prefix Course Name Units